Nikon B600 vs D5

 Studio photographers will appreciate that the Nikon D5 (unlike the B600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the B600 and the D5 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the B600 followed on from the Nikon B500.
+The B600 is a recent model that features in the current product line-up of Nikon.
+In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.